-In Harrington Hill, we have been successfully running our Ocean Maths workshops for the second year running.
+This year, we will be running our Ocean Maths workshops again for EYFS and KS1, which have been extremely successful in the past.
 Ocean Maths is a maths project which involves helping parents to support their children with maths homework.
-The parents are all invited to a workshop led by the class teacher and the maths lead teacher.
+Parents are invited to a workshop led by the class teacher and the maths lead teacher.
 At the workshop, they work alongside their children to share strategies for maths operations and investigations.
-So far this year we have carried out workshops on place value, addition and subtraction strategies and multiplication and division strategies.
-If there is an area of maths that you would like support with, please let us know and we will endeavor to include it in our next workshop, which will be held next term.
-Thank you to all the parents who participated!
+We carry out workshops on place value, addition and subtraction strategies and multiplication and division strategies.
+If there is an area of maths that you would like support with, please let us know and we will endeavour to include it in our next workshop.

 The quick recall of multiplication and division facts (times tables) is essential for all children.
 The ability to recall these facts quickly enables children to answer related questions with ease.
 According to the National Curriculum the expectation of times tables in each year group is as follows: